rabeeh-ta/cleaner-py/README.md

 python main.py --flag
 ```

-For now you can pass two flags
+There are two flags

-`--flutter` => will delete all the build directories found.
+`--flutter` will delete all the build directories found.

-`--node` => will delete all the node-modules directories found.
+`--node` will delete all the node-modules directories found.

 ## Contributing